Amanda L. Wintersieck, Ph.D.

 Ph.D.
 Arizona State University (2015)

-Her work has appeared in the Political Communication, American Politics Research, Politics, Groups, and Identities, The Praeger Handbook of Political Campaigning in the United States, the Monkey Cage, and The London School of Economics American Politics and Policy Blog.
+Her work has appeared in the Political Communication, American Politics Research, Politics, Groups, and Identities, The Praeger Handbook of Political Campaigning in the United States, The Politics of Truth in Polarized America, and The London School of Economics American Politics and Policy Blog.

 Professor Wintersieck teaches undergraduate courses on political behavior, public opinion, research design, American government, campaigns and elections, and the media and politics.

 Wintersieck, Amanda, and Jill Carle.
 2019.
 Gender, race, and stereotypes in the 2008 presidential primary.
 Politics, Groups, and Identities.
 DOI: 10.1080/21565503.2019.1629304.

 Wintersieck, Amanda, Kim Fridkin, and Patrick Kenney.
 2018.
 The Message Matters: How Fact-Checking Influences Evaluations of Political Messages.
 Journal of Political Marketing.
 DOI: 10.1080/15377857.2018.1457591.

 Wintersieck, Amanda.
 2017.
 Debating the Truth: The Impact of Fact-Checking on Candidate Evaluations.
 American Politics Research, 45(2): 304-331.

 Wintersieck, Amanda and Kim Fridkin.
 2016.
 Fact-checking During Political Campaigns: Results from a Content Analysis.
 In William Benoit Ed.
 “The Praeger Handbook of Political Campaigning in the United States”, 145-163.

 Fridkin, Kim, Patrick Kenney, and Amanda Wintersieck.
 2015.
 Liar, Liar, Pants on Fire: How Fact-Checking Influences Reactions to Negative Advertising.
 Political Communication, 32(1): 127-151.